Thor-E-D/SwarmProtocolVerification/README.md

 We now have to set the path to the folder containing the JSON file.
 Note it is possible to include JSON files containing the projections of each role in the swarm, it is assumed these are WELL-FORMED.

+To allow the program to find the json the path to the folder the JSON file is in (Not the json file itself) needs to be set as:

+    setArgs -pf path

+Where path is replaced with the absolute path to where the JSON file is located.

 In order to build a model we would first need to set the desired settings which can be done through the following commands:

     setArgs -ra {"Door": 1, "Forklift": 2, "Transport": 1}